The UNC Policy Manual

 Rapidly changing technology may lead to new modes of delivery of courses and degrees.
 Proposals for other methods for delivery of degree programs must document the comparable quality of the proposed programs to programs offered by the constituent institution in terms of both academic standards and standards for student support.

-C. Degree-Related Distance Education Courses.
+Degree-Related Distance Education Courses.
 The development and delivery of individual degree-related distance education courses are institutional responsibilities.
 Courses may be offered without prior approval of the UNC System Office.
-However, institutions should list these courses on their distance education web site.
-Proposals to offer courses or programs through the Southern Regional Electronic Campus (SREC) will be coordinated through the UNC System Office.

 D. Doctor’s Degree – Professional Practice.
 Professional practice doctoral program proposals (formerly First Professional program proposals, as in medicine, pharmacy, dentistry, veterinary medicine, law, and others) normally involve outside reviewers in the early stages of development and in many cases an on-site review team.
 Other high-cost programs may also be addressed in the same manner.
 Constituent institutions should consult with the UNC System Office before beginning to prepare a Professional Practice program proposal.